RedPointGlobal/redpoint-aml/README.md

 ```
 After completing the above steps, proceed with the installation:

-- Clone the RPI repository to your local machine:
+- Clone the Mercury repository to your local machine:
 ```
 git clone https://github.com/RedPointGlobal/redpoint-aml.git
 ```